Current Account vs Savings Account: Understanding the Key Differences

 Current Account

-A current account is a type of bank account meant to facilitate frequent transactions by entrepreneurs, business people, and traders running their businesses.
+A current account is a type of bank account meant to facilitate frequent transactions by entrepreneurs, business people and traders running their businesses.
 A current account is a non-interest-bearing account.
 That means that the bank does not pay any interest on the deposits.
 Also, the account has no limits on the number of transactions meaning account holders can deposit and withdraw from their account as many times as necessary.
 There is also no limit to the amount of money an account holder can deposit or withdraw from their account.
 But they must have sufficient funds in their account to complete the transactions.

-Differences between Current and Savings Accounts
+Difference between Current Account and Savings Accounts

 1. Interest: A savings account earns interest on savings, whereas a current account doesn't.